 The simplest and most essential thing you can do to improve the quality of your DNS infrastructure is to configure DNS text files through a review control mechanism.

-Many DNS service providers provide a control panel for these configuration files so that you can apply the changes more quickly.
-However, the effects of the changes you make are not visible in these control panels, so try not to use them in the first step and instead manage your configuration files using the standard text file format.
+Many DNS service providers offer a control panel for these configuration files, allowing you to apply changes more quickly.
+However, the effects of the changes you make are not visible in these control panels, so do not use them as the first step; instead, manage your configuration files in the standard text file format.

-The above approach is essential to maintain performance and reduce DNS service errors.
-This simple change allows you to do everything smoothly without disrupting the other parts of the development team responsible for reviewing network performance.
+The approach above is essential for maintaining performance and reducing DNS service errors.
+This simple change allows you to perform all tasks smoothly without disrupting the other parts of the development team responsible for reviewing network performance.
 Examples include checking configuration, workflow confirmation (a set of executable tasks that will stop until approved), and tracking when specific changes have been made.

 2. Review all changes that are to be made to the DNS

 Once you have managed your changes using a review control program, ensure that the changes you intend to make have been reviewed and approved.
-It is what programmers do when it comes to evaluating source code.
+It is what programmers do when evaluating source code.

 You can use techniques such as branches, pull requests, and merges.
 Specify a process to confirm all changes.
-Make sure at least one or more people review the changes before applying them to the configuration.
+Make sure at least one person reviews the changes before applying them to the configuration.

-In this process, structural errors related to syntax, incorrect DNS settings, and possible problems should investigate.
-Issues with DNS configurations can be invisible, so a qualified expert should perform a thorough and structured review.
+In this process, structural issues such as syntax errors, incorrect DNS settings, and other problems should be investigated.
+DNS configuration issues can be invisible, so a qualified expert should perform a thorough, structured review.

 3. Document the purpose of the changes

-Any change must document.
-Documenting domain name system changes can be beneficial in the event of a problem.
+Any change must be documented.
+Documenting the Domain Name System changes can be beneficial in the event of a problem.
 For this purpose, you should use techniques such as inserting a point of view on how to apply the change and the reason for the difference.
 Understanding the reason for the shift helps to address potential future issues.
-It also allows you better understand why a particular change may be appropriate or inappropriate.
+It also enables you to determine whether a particular change is appropriate.

 4. Automate the configuration process

-The best way to monitor and manage domain name systems, especially configuration files, is to automate updating these files.
-Automating this process reduces the chances of making the wrong changes or a minor error causing the DNS to crash.
+The best way to monitor and manage DNS, especially configuration files, is to automate updates to these files.
+Automating this process reduces the risk of unintended changes or minor errors that could cause the DNS to crash.

-If you copy changes from one configuration file to another at deployment, you may be more likely to receive errors and even have a bug in your domain name system.
+If you copy changes from one configuration file to another during deployment, you may be more likely to encounter errors and even introduce a bug in your domain name system.
 The change automation mechanism ensures that changes are implemented consistently and reliably.

 5. Use a more advanced change management system

-Experienced network experts know that changing the domain name system is complicated.
-As the complexity of the domain name system increases, you should consider an integrated change management system that provides you with a simple and accurate control mechanism.
+Experienced network experts know that changing the Domain Name System is complex.
+As the complexity of the domain name system increases, you should consider an integrated change management system to provide a simple, accurate control mechanism.
 These systems offer change request forms, license applications, and other similar procedures.
-However, the DNS configuration process must be done in the shortest time because it affects the business activities of a wide range of customers.
+However, the DNS configuration process must be completed as quickly as possible because it affects the business activities of a wide range of customers.

-Lack of interaction with different departments can cause many problems in the long run.
-A simple change in DNSIt can affect the performance of other parts of an organization.
-Therefore, it is recommended that you interact with the various departments before making any changes, receive their suggestions, and then make the final decision.
+Lack of cross-departmental interaction can cause many problems in the long run.
+A simple DNS change can affect the performance of other parts of an organization.
+Therefore, it is recommended that you consult the relevant departments before making any changes, incorporate their suggestions, and then make the final decision.

-Choosing the right option depends on the complexity, scope, structure, technical aspects of the organization, and the software’s capabilities.
+Choosing the right option depends on the complexity, scope, structure, organizational technical aspects, and the software’s capabilities.
 Options include NicTool, VegaDNS, MySQL bin, Microsoft DNS, SuaveDNS, etc.

 6. Use a standalone DNS provider

-A quality DNS service requires steps beyond configuration management and a quality operating environment based on a precise architecture.
+A high-quality DNS service requires steps beyond configuration management and a robust operating environment grounded in a precise architecture.
 Many ISPs also offer DNS services.

 You need DNS to detect and fix other glitches.
-If DNSAlso fails, the service downtime increases.
-Therefore, choosing a quality DNS provider that only provides DNS services will prevent such problems.
+If DNS also fails, the service downtime increases.
+Therefore, choosing a high-quality DNS provider that offers only DNS services will prevent such problems.
 It will disconnect your DNS (and any issues with your DNS) from other services and reduce the likelihood of widespread DNS downtime.

-Make sure you choose a domain name service provider not affiliated with other companies, such as the cloud provider you are currently receiving services.
-For example, suppose AWS (a service provided by Amazon) is down.
-An independent DNS provider is expected to continue to operate, whereas if the domain name provider is also affiliated with AWS, this is not the case.
+Make sure you choose a domain name service provider that is not affiliated with any other company, such as the cloud provider you currently use.
+For example, suppose AWS (Amazon’s service) is down.
+An independent DNS provider is expected to continue operating; if the domain name provider is also affiliated with AWS, this is not the case.

 Some organizations set up their domain name system.
 If you decide to do this, make sure you run it using resources independent of other applications.
-You have deployed the domain name system in various data centers, available areas, and even cloud sites separately from other applications.
+You have deployed the domain name system across various data centers, availability zones, and cloud sites, separate from other applications.

 7. Separate the internal and external domain name system

-Let’s take another step for the final solution we mentioned.
+Let’s take another step toward the final solution we mentioned.
 Your domain name system may serve the organization’s internal purposes or may be provided as a business service to customers.
-The system provides internal domain name access to internal documents, including email and communication tools and other internal processes and systems.
+The system provides internal domain name access to internal documents, including email and communication tools, and other internal processes and systems.

-For example, the lack of separation of external and internal DNS was one of the reasons why Facebook ran into severe problems in October 2021.
-Conversely, if the internal domain name system fails, you certainly do not want this problem to affect the activities of external customers negatively.
+For example, the lack of separation between external and internal DNS was one of the reasons Facebook experienced severe problems in October 2021.
+Conversely, if the internal domain name system fails, you certainly do not want this issue to affect external customers’ activities negatively.

-To solve this problem, you can get different services from different providers, apply different configurations to the domain name system, and check everything carefully before using the design to avoid unwanted problems.
+To solve this problem, you can use different services from different providers, apply different DNS configurations, and verify everything carefully before deploying the design to avoid unintended issues.

 8. Make a copy of the DNS, but place it on another company’s service infrastructure

 Large companies place their domain name system on the infrastructure of two different providers.
 In this case, the first system acts as the leading provider and the second as the backup.
-As a result, if the primary domain name system fails, the backup will be quickly inserted into the circuit so that service delivery is not disrupted.
+As a result, if the primary DNS fails, the backup will be quickly inserted into the circuit to avoid service disruption.

 Ensure the backup is complete, operational, tested, and compatible with the original.
-In other words, it should not have any changes from the original version so that it can replace as soon as necessary.
-If you have implemented the automation process suggested in the previous solutions, this process is not particularly complicated.
+In other words, it should not differ from the original version so that it can be replaced as needed.
+If you have implemented the automation process suggested in the previous solutions, it is not particularly complex.

 last word

-The domain name system is a vital and critical service and should be designed from the very beginning based on the two principles of accessibility and high reliability.
-Also, when designing the domain name system infrastructure, you should consider security issues.
+The Domain Name System is a critical service and should be designed from the outset based on the two principles of accessibility and high reliability.
+Also, when creating the Domain Name System (DNS) infrastructure, you should consider security issues.

-As mentioned, DNS, like other network components, needs constant monitoring to ensure it is running smoothly.
-It is recommended to use the management tools prepared for this purpose and warn in the event of a problem to take the necessary action as soon as possible.
+As mentioned, DNS, like other network components, requires continuous monitoring to ensure it runs smoothly.
+It is recommended to use the management tools prepared for this purpose and be warned in the event of a problem to take the necessary action as soon as possible.

-DNS downtime is a common occurrence, But it should not stop commercial activities.
-By using the right processes and tools, you can minimize the impact of any downtime and ensure that business operations continue.
+DNS downtime is common, but it should not disrupt commercial operations.
+By using the right processes and tools, you can minimize downtime impact and ensure business operations continue.